- The FDA has called teen vaping an “epidemic”

 That is, until the recently deemed ‘epidemic’ issue of teens vaping.
 As of just a couple weeks ago, the FDA has reneged on their initial timeline and given 5 major vape manufacturers just 60 days to compile and present a substantial packet detailing exactly how they intend to combat the problem, or else their devices will be pulled from market (allegedly).
 But the addictive damage is already done.

 With over 2 million young flavored e-cigarette users, the threat of removing devices from official channels could easily create a black market scenario.
-Friends, parents, and other community members have a responsibility to help youth understand exactly what they’re getting themselves into by using pod vapes.
+Friends, parents, and other community members (including teachers and other staff at school) have a responsibility to help youth understand exactly what they’re getting themselves into by using pod vapes.
 The first step is to know some of the tell-tale signs that someone you know is ‘juuling,’ and then how to help them.

 What to Look For – Signs Your Kid is Vaping